 Good drainage is key

-But, never leave your plant sitting in water.
+Most importantly, never leave your plants sitting in water.
 This will lead to root rot and ultimately the death of your houseplant.
+Yellow leaves are an indicator that this is happening.

 Unlike plants grown outdoors in soil, indoor plants are confined to the pot.
 That means it’s up to you to provide all their water and nutrients.
 Feeding your flowering houseplants not only helps them produce more blooms, but it also wards of indoor pests and diseases.
 I use a balanced liquid fertilizer mixed with tap water every other week.